 - Last, but not least, follow up the bromine treatment with a spa shock product to clarify your water.
 This works to keep it clear of foam and cloudiness.

 If you need advice about how to treat your hot tub water, our experts at AJ Spa & Hot Tubs can help.
-Our Patchogue, NY showroom is well stocked with high quality new and used hot tubs and spa accessories such as hot tub covers.
+Our Patchogue, NY showroom is well stocked with high-quality new and used hot tubs and spa accessories such as hot tub covers.
 Our hot tub pricing can’t be beat, so drop in for a visit any time or send us a message if you’re looking for a quote.
 We have a wide selection of Hydropool Swim Spas, Sundance® Spas and more.